Parametrized topological complexity of collision-free motion planning in the plane: Parametrized topological complexity

 where $\cat(Y)$ is the Lusternik-Schnirelmann category of $Y$ (cf. \cite{Sch}).
 We also have the following.

 \begin{prop}[{\cite[Prop.~7.1]{CFW}}] Let $p\colon E \to B$ be a locally trivial fibration of metrizable topological spaces, with path-connected fiber $X$.
 Then,

 \end{prop}

-Parameterized topological complexity admits a cohomological lower bound.
+Parametrized topological complexity admits a cohomological lower bound.
 For a graded ring $A$, let $\cl(A)$ denote the cup length of $A$, the largest integer $q$ for which there are homogeneous elements $a_1,\dots, a_q$ of positive degree in $A$ such that $a_1\cdots a_q \neq 0$.